imaris/imglib2-imaris-bridge/index.md

 or
 [`ImarisDataset.setCalibration(...)`](apidocs/com/bitplane/xt/ImarisDataset.html#setCalibration-com.bitplane.xt.DatasetCalibration-)
-min coordinates refer to voxel centers. `ImarisDataset` translates this to/from Imaris convention when talking to Imaris XT.
+min coordinates refer to voxel centers. `ImarisDataset` translates this to/from Imaris convention when talking to ImarisXT.

 ### Specifying additional ImarisDataset options
 Methods for